 What's the difference between an EMR and an EHR?

 Generally an EMR (electronic medical record) contains the standard medical and clinical data gathered in one provider’s office - pretty much like paper charts.
-However, EHRs (electronic health records) reach beyond the data collected in the one provider’s office and include a more comprehensive history of the patient.
+However, EHRs (electronic health records) reach beyond the data collected in the one provider’s office and include a more comprehensive history of the client.
 EHRs are developed to collect and share information from all

 Is an EHR system really worth the cost?